2023 Indigenous Reconciliation & Connectivity Report

 Photo: Fort Nelson, British Columbia, Ryan Dickie, Fort Nelson First Nation

 Our guiding pillars

-Our reconciliation strategy weaves together our strategic intent, TELUS values, and corporate priorities with four guiding pillars where TELUS believes we can enable the greatest outcomes as informed by Indigenous Peoples.
+Our reconciliation strategy includes four guiding pillars that enable the greatest outcomes as informed by Indigenous Peoples.
 It is underpinned by the integration of Indigenous ways of knowing and ethical space into TELUS.

 Our Indigenous reconciliation action plan